JimLynchCodes/Triplex-Testing-Guidebook/README.md

 Ahh, the unit tests.
 Incorporating heavy Protractor usage for E2e and acceptance tests should not steal any thunder at all from the classic unit tests.
 These are concerned with checking individual functions.
 These normally return a coverage report, and as always we aim for 100% coverage by unit tests.

-This guide was developed by @webWhizJim and is maintained by ng-nj, the Angular Group of New Jersey.
+This guide is maintained by ng-nj, the Angular Group of New Jersey.

-This is a standardized approach for setting up unit and e2e tests for common situations when developing new featuers in AngularJS.
-It is intended to use the same style conventions as the [John Papa Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).

-This guide is oppinionated in the sense that it assumes you are using our workflow which includes:

-- Gulp
-- Karma
-- Jasmine
-- Proctractor
-- ES5 JavaScript
-- AngularJS 1.3, 1.4, or 1,5

-We reccommend scaffolding from the yeoman generator [Gulp-Angular](https://www.npmjs.com/package/gulp-angular).